Frequently Asked Questions

 “Recherche” is a French word that means “rare, sought out, choice.”
 We chose that word very carefully because we didn’t just want to breed English Cream Golden Retrievers.
-We set out to become the world’s best breeders.
+We set out to become the world’s best breeder.
 Perhaps our greatest strength is our constant pursuit of perfection.
 We are constantly learning, listening and growing as breeders.
 Our kennel is more “recherche” than it’s ever been because of this pursuit.
-The two main distinctives that set us apart are the quality of our Goldens and the quality of our program.
+The two main distinctions that set us apart are the quality of our Goldens and the quality of our program.

-Quality of our Goldens: Our family of English Creme Goldens has the some best pedigrees of almost any breeder in the US and the world.
-Multiple World, International, European and literally dozens of country champions are in our dogs’ pedigrees (Please review their pedigrees on Our Dogs page).
+Quality of our Goldens: Our family of English Cream Goldens has some of the best pedigrees of any breeder in the world.
+Multiple World, International, European and literally dozens of country champions are in our dogs’ pedigrees (Please review their pedigrees on our “Our Dogs” page).
 Our studs are also International & National champions.

 Quality of our Program: Recherche Goldens believes that whatever we do, it should be done to the best of our ability.
 We have done everything in our power to become the most professional, detailed and complete program in the world.
 Our training program is an excellent example of our dedication to excellence.
-We also have a staff of fourteen high quality team members that are former vet technicians, former kennel operators and current competitive dog trainers that enable us to have the healthiest and best puppies possible.
-We compensate our employees generously so they will stay with us and help us produce incredible pups.
+We also have a staff of fourteen high-quality team members that are former vet technicians, former kennel operators and current competitive dog trainers that enable us to have the healthiest and best puppies possible.
+We compensate our employees generously so that they will stay with us and help us produce incredible pups.

 We provide our clients with updates, videos, professional pictures and training information.
 We strive to improve with every litter.
 The detail of our website is a small representation of the dedication and professionalism with which we treat our calling.
 We are so grateful to have the opportunity of spending our lives engaged in our passion.